urtak/urtak-wordpress/readme.txt

 TODO Sascha

-1. Screenshot The Urtak Widget
+1. Screenshot The Urtak Widget.
-2. Screenshot Simple Configuration Page
+2. Screenshot The Post edit page with Urtak admin console.
+You can easily add, archive and reject questions from here.
-3. Screenshot Admin Interface
+3. Screenshot Simple settings page.
+4. Screenshot The dashboard prvides insights into Urtaks, responses, pending questions and more.

 == Changelog ==